Manikandan-FE-Developer/config/README.md

 - **Python Dotenv**: For loading environment variables from a `.env` file.
 - **Pydantic-Settings**: For enhanced settings management with Pydantic.
 - **Logging**: Python’s built-in logging module for tracking application behavior and errors.

-This structure and technology stack will help guide developers through the project's layout and the key technologies utilized in the backend development.